 MORE: Meet Downton Abbey star Jim Carter's family – from co-star wife to children

-Fans are desperate for a second Downton movie
+Fans are so excited for the second Downton movie

 Who will star in the Downton Abbey sequel?

-According to Jim, all the familiar and much-loved faces that make Downton so special are likely to all return to reprise their roles.
-Stars such as Jim, Hugh Bonneville, Laura Carmichael, and Joanne Froggatt would no doubt be written into the new script, and many of the stars themselves have opened up about the prospect of a sequel.
+All the familiar and much-loved faces that make Downton so special are set to all return to reprise their roles.
+Stars such as Jim Carter, Hugh Bonneville, Laura Carmichael, and Joanne Froggatt would no doubt be written into the new script.
+Other actors returning include Matthew Goode, Michelle Dockery and Elizabeth McGovern.

-All the familiar faces would likely reprise their roles
+All the familiar faces are set to reprise their roles

 What will the Downton Abbey sequel be about?

 Much like the series, the film followed the lives of the wealthy Crawley family and their maids, butlers and cooks and the sequel will no doubt feature many of the same themes.
 In the first film, however, the family are thrown into disarray by the impending arrival of King George V and Queen Mary.

 But there was one aspect that many will no doubt be questioning ahead of the second film: the fate of Violet Crawley, Dowager Countess of Grantham, played by Dame Maggie Smith.